Your Saddle Consultation

 Freedom Saddlery is located at Whitegate Farm Livery and Training Centre, near Chester.
 Appointments are available at the premises which enjoys an indoor and outdoor arena, wash box, stabling and large secure parking area.
 Appointments are available during evenings and weekends, as well as during the week.
 Please familiarise yourself with the Terms and Conditions for attending Whitegate Farm.

 - Appointments are also available at clients' preferred location, although please note there will be a far longer lead time for this type of appointment.
-Pleas note there is minimum number of three horses are required to be booked in for an offsite appointment. - bookings to be pre agreed.
+Pleas note there is minimum number of five horses are required to be booked in for an offsite appointment. - bookings to be pre agreed and booked.

 - Pony saddle appointments will only be conducted at Freedom Saddlery's premises.